Remortgages

 Standard lending

-Most lenders’ baseline.
-Available to most applicants with good affordability.
+Most lenders’ starting point.
+Generally available with good affordability.

 4.5x